 where the basic operation consists of applying different powers of the lower/upper Hodge Laplacian to the edge flow.
 This basic operation is denoted \emph{simplicial shifting}.
 Let us first consider the one-step lower shifting $\bbf_{\ell}^{(1)}\triangleq\bbL_{1,\ell}\bbf$ and one-step upper shifting $\bbf_{\rm{u}}^{(1)}\triangleq\bbL_{1,\rm{u}}\bbf$.
 We can express the one-step shifted results on the $i$th edge, $[\bbf_{\ell}^{(1)}]_i$ and $[\bbf_{\rm{u}}^{(1)}]_i$, as

-which are the weighted linear combinations of the edge flows on the lower and upper neighbourhoods, $\ccalN^1_{{\ell},i}$ and $\ccalN^1_{{\rm u},i}$, of edge $i$.
-This implies that one-step shifting is a \emph{local operation} in the edge space within the direct lower/upper neighbourhoods.
+which are the weighted linear combinations of the edge flows on the lower and upper neighborhoods, $\ccalN^1_{{\ell},i}$ and $\ccalN^1_{{\rm u},i}$, of edge $i$.
+This implies that one-step shifting is a \emph{local operation} in the edge space within the direct lower/upper neighborhoods.